Diganth Manchale

 Diganth Manchale (born 28 December 1983), known professionally as Diganth, is an Indian actor who predominantly works in Kannada films.
 Diganth made his lead acting debut in Miss California (2006) and is best known for his performance in Gaalipata (2008).
 He is a recipient of two SIIMA Awards along with nominations for four Filmfare Awards South.

 Diganth received the Filmfare Award for Best Actor – Kannada nomination for his portrayal in Manasaare (2009), Pancharangi (2010) and Katheyondu Shuruvagide (2018).
-He further established himself as a leading actor in Kannada cinema with successful films such as Lifeu Ishtene (2011), Parijatha (2012), Minchagi Nee Baralu (2015), Chowka (2017), Happy New Year (2017), Gaalipata 2 (2022), Thimayya & Thimayya (2022), Bachelor Party (2024) and Marigold (2024).
+He further established himself as a leading actor in Kannada cinema with commercial successes such as Lifeu Ishtene (2011), Parijatha (2012), Minchagi Nee Baralu (2015), Chowka (2017), Happy New Year (2017), Gaalipata 2 (2022), Thimayya & Thimayya (2022), Bachelor Party (2024) and Edagaiye Apaghatakke Karana (2025).
+He has his expansion to Telugu films with Maa Inti Bangaaram (2026), a box office success.

 Early life

-Diganth Manchale was born in Sagara, Karnataka into a family of Havyaka Brahmins.
+Diganth Manchale was born in Sagara, Karnataka into a family of Kannada Havyaka Brahmins.
 He completed schooling in Seva Bharathi and pre-university in Tunga Mahavidyalaya, Thirthahalli.
 His father, Krishnamurthy, is a professor, and his mother is Mallika.
 Diganth has an elder brother, Akash Manchale.
 He completed his Graduate in B. Com from Sri Bhagawan Mahaveer Jain College, a part of Jain University in Bengaluru, and was a model before joining the Kannada film industry in 2006.